Image reconstruction with the JWST Interferometer: Datasets

 The \ac{jwst}-Io-Sun phase angle is always small (10.3\textdegree, for these data) due to \ac{jwst}'s solar proximity relative to the Jovian system, so we do not expect to resolve a terminator.
 Each observation was taken $8.55\,\si{\minute}$ apart on average, during which Io rotates $1.21\degree$ on its axis \citep{king_2023_planetmapper}.
 This temporal rotation is significant enough to be resolved between the dithered exposures.
 Thus instead of jointly fitting to all five dithered exposures, we treat each exposure as its own undithered image to create a time-evolving image.
 The calibrator star HD~2236 was observed with the identical observing configuration, at 4 primary dither positions each with 12 groups and 8 integrations, amounting to only $32.04\,\si{\second}$ total exposure time.

 In a recent analysis of these data, \citet{Sanchez-Bermudez2025} applied several neural network and filter architectures to image reconstruction, detecting several hot-spots and identifying these with volcanic features on Io.
-They do not cleanly resolve the limb of the moon against the black of space, and registration of the reconstructed image to the coordinate system of Io is taken with respect to these bright features.
-One feature, Seth Patera, is seen to be extended, and the overall surface is seen to rotate over the course of the exposure.
+They do not cleanly resolve the limb of the moon against the black backdrop of space, and registration of the reconstructed image to the coordinate system of Io is made with respect to these bright features.
+One volcanic feature designated ``Seth Patera'' was found to be extended, and the overall surface was seen to rotate over the course of the exposure.